Judo at the 2008 Summer Paralympics

-The Judo competition of the 2008 Summer Paralympics was held in Beijing Workers' Gymnasium from September 7 to September 9.
+The Para Judo competition of the 2008 Summer Paralympics was held in Beijing Workers' Gymnasium from September 7 to September 9.
 There were 13 events, corresponding to seven weight classes for men and six for women.
 At the Paralympics, judo is contested by visually impaired athletes.

 Events

 These were the 13 judo events, followed by the date they were contested.